iterative/dvc.org/content/docs/api-reference/dvcfilesystem.md

 ]
 ```

-This is similar to `dvc ls --recursive` CLI command.
+This is similar to `dvc list --recursive` CLI command.
 It returns all of the files
 tracked by DVC and Git and if filesystem is opened locally, it also includes the
 local untracked files.